 Racist haka: Organisers apologize to Indian diaspora, reconciliation hui planned

-Former president of Te Pati Maori Che Wilson and ACT MP Parmjeet Parmar.
+Former Te Pati president Che Wilson and ACT Party MP Parmjeet Parmar.

 The haka organisers have proposed a hui with the Indian diaspora in New Zealand for reconciliation.